Applying for financial aid

 - For further details on direct loan amounts and how much you can borrow, please see direct loan amounts.

 - If this is your first federal loans application at London Metropolitan University (even if you have previous loans from another institution) please follow the instructions for first-time applicants

 - Please read all the steps below BEFORE starting the application process.

 Do you have previous loans?
 If you have previous Federal Family Education Loans (FFEL)/Stafford or direct loans, you must ensure that you submit a request to defer payment on your previous loans.
 You should contact your loan servicer.
 Defaulting on a previous loan at any time will lead to ineligibility for further loan funding.

 Consolidating your federal loans together into a direct consolidation loan may make loan repayment easier.
-If you consolidate, you will have just a single monthly payment and it will allow you to take advantage of certain benefits that are offered only in the direct loan programme.
+If you consolidate your loans, you will only have a single monthly payment, which will allow you to take advantage of certain benefits that are offered only in the direct loan programme.
 If you would like to learn more about consolidating your previous loans (combining multiple federals loans into one) please see the loan consolidation section of the FSA website or contact your loan servicer for further advice.